deep PACO: Combining statistical models with deep learning for exoplanet detection and characterization in direct imaging at high contrast: Source detection algorithm

 From TPR, FDR, and F1R, receiver operating curves (ROCs; \cite{kay1993fundamentals}) are built.
 ROCs are obtained by evaluating the figures of merit defined in Eq.~(\ref{eq:detection_metrics}) as a function of the detection threshold $\tau$.
 Finally, the area under the curve (AUC) for the F1R score is computed as an aggregate score of the model performance (best when close to 1). \cite{gonzalez2016low,gonzalez2018supervised,flasseur2018exoplanet,dahlqvist2020regime,cantalloube2020exoplanet,daglayan2022likelihood} exemplified the relevance of ROCs in high-contrast imaging to derive an aggregate measurement of the targeted precision-recall trade-off.

 Figure \ref{fig:training}(a) displays some examples of detection maps obtained at validation time for the best validation epoch.
 These maps illustrate qualitatively the ability of our model to detect synthetic sources while simultaneously avoiding false alarms.
 Figure \ref{fig:training}(b) shows the evolution of the empirical risk (see Eq. (\ref{eq:loss})) at training and validation time as well as the evolution of the F1R accuracy metric (see Eq. (\ref{eq:detection_metrics})) at validation time.
-The loss function does not exhibit significant discrepancy between training and validation steps and the convergence is reached in a few epochs.
+The loss function does not exhibit significant discrepancy between training and validation steps and the convergence is reached in a few epochs\footnote{\samepage In machine or deep learning, an epoch refers to a group of multiple training sets from which the network weights are optimized sequentially by stochastic gradient descent.
+Multiple epochs, formed by a random selection and ordering of some training sets taken from the training base, are generally needed to reach convergence of the network weights.
+Learning and optimization hyper-parameters can also be tuned between two consecutive epochs according to a pre-defined scheduling, see Sect. \ref{subsubsec:implementation_details_step2}.}.
 Besides, the accuracy score is high and well anti-correlated with the loss.
 This latter observation illustrates that the loss function is a satisfactory estimate of the overall accuracy metric (see targeted property (iii) at the beginning of Sect. \ref{subsubsec:loss_metrics}).
 Finally, Fig. \ref{fig:training}(c) gives an illustration of validation ROC obtained for the best epoch (symbolized by a gray vertical line in Fig. \ref{fig:training}(b)).
 The validation ROC confirms the good ability of the trained model to discriminate (synthetic) point-like sources from the nuisance component.